Tsung-Che Cheng: Pittsburgh Pirates

+Boston Red Sox

+On January 8, 2026, Cheng was claimed off waivers by the Tampa Bay Rays.
+He was designated for assignment by the Rays on January 12.
+On January 16, Cheng was claimed off waivers by the New York Mets, who designated him for assignment on January 21.
+On January 28, he was claimed off of waivers by the Washington Nationals.
+After the Nationals acquired George Soriano on January 30, Cheng was designated for assignment.
+On February 6, he was claimed off of waivers again, this time by the Boston Red Sox.
+He was optioned to the Triple-A Worcester Red Sox to begin the regular season.
+Cheng hit for the cycle, the first in Worcester Red Sox history, on April 10.
+On June 26, Cheng was promoted to the major-league Red Sox and recorded his first major league hit (a double), first RBI, and first walk against the New York Yankees.

 International career

 Shortly after signing with the Pittsburgh Pirates, Cheng competed in the 2019 U-18 Baseball World Cup.
 Cheng was named to the Taiwanese national team roster for the 2023 World Baseball Classic.
 Over the course of the tournament, he batted for a .333 (5-for-15) batting average as a leadoff hitter and drove in three runs.
 Later that year, Cheng appeared in the postponed 2022 Asian Games, competing in five baseball games, batting .318/.455/.348 in 22 at-bats, and winning a silver medal with Taiwan.

 Cheng was named to Taiwan's preliminary roster for the World Baseball Classic 2025 Qualifiers, but later withdrew.
+Cheng was selected to play in the 2026 World Baseball Classic.
+In the third game of the tournament, Cheng and teammate Stuart Fairchild each stole three bases, contributing to a single-game national team record of eight steals.
+With the conclusion of the 2026 WBC, Cheng led the tournament in steals, with four stolen bases.

 Personal life

-Cheng is known by the nickname "Z" because the pinyin of the three Chinese characters in his name, ISO, all start with the letter Z. However, the actual romanization of his name uses the Wade–Giles system.
+Cheng is known by the nickname "Z" because the pinyin of the three Chinese characters in his name, ISO, all start with the letter Z. The actual romanization of his name uses the Wade–Giles system.

 Cheng is married to Irene.
-The couple met in elementary school, and started dating after high school.
+The couple met in elementary school and started dating after high school.